mortii/anki-morphs/test/README.md

   - contains two cards, and uses the priority file `ja_core_news_sm_freq_inflection_min_occurrence.csv`.
 One card has a morph that is found in the priority file, the other card does not, which should give it a max morph priority value.
   - morphemizer: 'spaCy: ja_core_news_sm'
+- `suspend-*-col.anki2`
+  - These collection have two cards, one with the `am-known-manually` tag and the other gets the `am-known-automativally` tag applied on recalc.
+This collection tests whether the cards get suspended on recalc since the corresponding config has the option `recalc_suspend_known_new_cards` enabled.

 ## Engineering and adding collections